nparks-kenzan/capstan-1/gcp/README.md

 1. To get the Service account key for terraform you need to perform
     1. Navigate to the terraform folder of you git clone of this project
     1. gcloud iam service-accounts keys create gcp-account.json --iam-account {serviceacounntname}@{GCP Project Name}.iam.gserviceaccount.com
+1. You still need to perform the connectivity test